 settlement that ended years of litigation with U.S. merchants over

 allegations that credit-card swipe fees are improperly fixed.

 Across the Atlantic, European stock markets were higher.
 The EURO

-Later in the day, the U.S. was to release data on the Empire State
+Later in the day, the U.S. was to release reports on industrial

-offers an extensive set of professional tools for the Forex,
+offers an extensive set of professional tools for the financial

 Read more News on Investing.com and download the new